the-expanse/SideQuestWiki/BMBF.md

 ----

-### - If you had Mods or Custom Songs installed before hand
+### - If you had Mods or Custom Songs installed before.
 ----

 The system should automatically transfer songs and Mods up despite the program being uninstalled,